gaultier/blog/how_to_make_your_own_static_site_generator.md

 Skipping all this work is fine for one reason only: generating the HTML for an article is a pure function with immutable arguments.
 If it mutated a variable (for example a search index), we could not easily skip this work.

-This was an interesting lesson for me: no shared mutable variables (except from the cache) makes parallel and incremental computations possible.
+This was an interesting lesson for me: no shared mutable variables (except the cache) makes parallel and incremental computations possible.

-Right now I do not (yet) generate the HTML for each article in parallel, because it's already plenty fast, but conceptually I could, since each article is fully independent from the others.
+Right now I do not (yet) generate the HTML for each article in parallel, because it's already plenty fast, but conceptually I could, since each article is fully independent from the others (again, except for the cache).

 Caching is I think a spectrum, some operations are so cheap and fast that caching them is not worth it.
 It can be taken to the extreme: [Salsa](https://salsa-rs.github.io/salsa/reference/algorithm.html#the-red-green-algorithm), [Buck](https://buck.build/concept/what_makes_buck_so_fast.html).
-In my experience, there is usually one main expensive operation in the system, and adding a cache in front of that, which is just a map, is generally sufficient.
+In my experience, there is usually one main expensive operation in the system (in my case: Markdown parsing), and adding a cache in front of that is generally sufficient.

 Finally, caching should not be a band-aid for general slowness.
 If some operation is unnecessarily slow, try to optimize it first, and ensure it is really needed.
 For example, I initially had the search index encoded as JSON, and it took ~600 ms to build and marshal it.
 I optimized it to only take ~10 ms. In the end, I realized I don't need a search index at all and removed all of this code.
 Do less, go faster.

-This suprised me: in many cases, we deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the CPU prefetcher.
+This suprised me: in most cases, we deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the CPU prefetcher.

 ## Conclusion

 If you use an existing static site generator and you're satisfied, then great!

-If you're not, I hope I have shown that writing your own is not much work at all.
+Otherwise, I hope I have shown that writing your own is not much work at all.
 All of it is ~1.5 kLoC.
-And it's a great way to experiment and learn new things, for example SSE.
+And it's a great way to experiment and learn new things, for example SSE, search index, etc.

 At work I sometimes have to use *very* slow site generators, that take *minutes* to build, and I am left really confused.
 Modern computers can do a *lot* in just 1 second!